Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Introduction

 \section{Introduction}

 Secure neural network inference seeks to allow a server to perform neural network inference on a client's inputs while minimizing the data leakage between the two parties.
-Concretely, the server holds a neural network model $M$ while the client holds an input $x$ and the objective of a secure inference protocol is for the client to compute $M(x)$ without revealing any additional information about the client's input $x$ to the server, and without revealing any information about the server's model $M$ to the client.
-A protocol for secure neural network inference brings significant value to both the server and the clients: the clients' sensitive input data is kept secret from the server and shields the user from malicious data collection, and additionally, the server's model is protected from the client and prevents it from being reverse engineered or stolen by competitors.
+Concretely, the server holds a neural network model $M$ while the client holds an input $x$.
+The objective of a secure inference protocol is for the client to compute $M(x)$ without revealing any additional information about the client's input $x$ to the server, and without revealing any information about the server's model $M$ to the client.
+A protocol for secure neural network inference brings significant value to both the server and the clients.
+The clients' sensitive input data is kept secret from the server, shielding the user from malicious data collection.
+Additionally, the client does not learn anything about the server's model, which prevents the model from being stolen by competitors.